 - Cash is discouraged.
 Please use credit or debit card, or check.

-- The landfill office and Swap Shop are not open to the public.
+- The landfill office is not open to the public.

 - In the self-serve recycling and composting areas, exercise social distancing of 6-feet.